 HUD requires that the City provide a 25 percent match for their HOME annual allocation.
 In accordance with 24 CFR 92.222, satisfying the distress criteria established by the HOME Program regulations are provided a match reduction.
 The match reductions are granted due to fiscal distress, severe fiscal distress, and Presidential disaster declarations.
 When a local jurisdiction meets one of the distress criteria, it is determined to be in fiscal distress and receives a reduction of match.
-The City of Fontana has received a 50% match reduction from HUD, and therefore, will match 12.5% of HOME Funds using non-federal funds.
+The City of Fontana received a 50% match reduction from HUD in FY 2021 and was required to match 12.5% of HOME Funds using non-federal funds.
+The City anticipates the same determination and matching requirements in FY 2022.